-Stockton's MSW Program offers two main options for earning the MSW degree: 1) 60- credit option, completed on a two year full time basis, or a three year part time basis, and 2) a one-year 30- credit Advanced Standing option, offered on a full- time basis.
+Stockton's MSW Program offers two main options for earning the MSW degree: 1) 60- credit option, completed on a two year full time basis, or a three year part time basis, and 2) a 30-credit Advanced Standing option, offered on a one year full- time basis, or on a two year part time basis.

 The Advanced Standing option is only available to applicants who have earned a bachelor's degree in social work from a college or university accredited by the Council on Social Work Education and who have a cumulative GPA of 3.0.
 In addition, Stockton offers a part-time 60-credit program on a limited basis to traditional students.
 Stockton also offers a part time traditional and a part-time Advanced Standing Program.
 These programs are only open to Supervisors and Casework Supervisors currently employed by the New Jersey Division of Child Protection and Permanency.